mfranzke/loading-attribute-polyfill/README.md

 ## Further implementations - Kudos for that

-### Wordpress
+### WordPress

-Nico23 has developed a Wordpress plugin: <https://wordpress.org/plugins/native-lazyload-polyfill/> (which is much better than the one by Google !)
+Nico23 has developed a WordPress plugin: <https://wordpress.org/plugins/native-lazyload-polyfill/> (which is much better than the one by Google !)

 ### PHP Twig Extension